-- Once a referral is received, a phone consultation will occur.
+- Once a referral is received, a brief phone consultation may occur

-- A peer mentor will then call to set up an intake appointment.
+- A STRIDE staff will call to set up an intake appointment.

 The Employment Peer Mentor Program is a collaborative service that works with other STRIDE program staff, community partners, and the family and friends of those who access the program.